hadabr/linstrider-tarot-oracle/README.md

 #### Connection and synchronization
 [⇑ back to Contents](#Сontents)
-- simplified communication in a team
+- **simplified** communication in a team
-all-in-one (talk+inbox+chat) tools exceed other clearly **divide** and don't mix up enviroments for code, conversations, task management (i.e., it's up to a team to use a strict or cozy PM style, but for both better no chats on github, no commits in messenger) etc. for **code sharing** we have Git
+all-in-one (talk+inbox+chat) tools exceed other it's up to a team to use a strict or cozy PM style, but **don't mix up** enviroments for code, conversations, task management (i.e., better no chats on github, no commits in messenger etc.)
+for **code sharing** there is github
 - **reduced** communications' **length** and **frequency** - DRY is to use here
 dynamic, version controlled **documentation** over everything
 **screen sharing** over chatting